 When it comes to finding ways to make extra money Australia really is the lucky country.
 Whether you’re looking to make money online, from home or just a regular part-time side hustle, opportunities abound.

 I should know.
 When I was 21 I moved to Sydney and quickly became a party girl.
 I spent a lot of money (which I don’t regret, YOLO and all that) and ended up in debt up to my eyeballs.

-After a tearful and embarrassing breakdown at the H&R Block office in Bondi Junction when I realised I had no money to pay my massive ATO bill, I had to find a way to make extra money fast.
+After a tearful breakdown at the H&R Block office in Bondi Junction when I realised I had no money to pay my massive ATO bill, I had to find a way to make extra money fast.

 25 Ways to Earn Extra Cash in Australia